gowizzard/dotfiles/README.md

 This repository contains dotfiles and configuration settings for:

-- Git: My version control of choice.
 - i3: A popular tiling window manager.
+- Kitty: My terminal emulator of choice.
+- Oh-my-zsh: Framework for managing Zsh configuration.
 - Tmux: Terminal multiplexer to manage multiple sessions.
-- Oh-my-zsh: Framework for managing Zsh configuration.
+- Git: My version control of choice.
+- Vim: My text editor of choice for terminal.
 - ... and various other tools that boost my productivity!